 Collect whole blood in a purple top (EDTA) tube (preferred).
 Extracted DNA is acceptable.

-5ml whole blood or 1 ug extracted DNA
+5ml whole blood or 2 ug of DNA

 Refrigerate sample until shipment.
 Send the sample at room temperature with overnight delivery for receipt Monday through Friday within 24 hours of collection.